-Joshua Kurlantzick, Senior Fellow for Southeast Asia
+Joshua Kurlantzick, Senior Fellow for Southeast Asia, Council on Foreign Relations

 The best way for Washington to respond, in the context of Southeast Asia, is to hide.
 Not to hide from China, but, in some ways, to hide America's response behind the Southeast Asians, who have serious concerns about China's new assertiveness.
 After all, it was pressure from Southeast Asian states that, in part, prompted the Obama administration to take a more publicly confrontational line with China regarding the South China Sea.
 And it was pressure from downstream nations in the Indochina region that, in part, prompted the United States to increase its involvement in the Greater Mekong subregion, where Chinese dams on the upper portion of the Mekong River are seriously hindering downstream livelihoods.

 "Hiding" behind the Southeast Asians also will be more effective with China.
 China expects relatively confrontational behavior from Washington; but over the past decade it has spent significant resources trying to upgrade its ties with Southeast Asia, and warnings from the Southeast Asians do carry real weight in Beijing.
 Even with the Mekong, complaints by Southeast Asian nations about China's dams finally did lead China to tone down its policy and begin to be more transparent about its strategy in the region.
 When speaking with Chinese officials, I have always found that it is harder for them to dismiss the concerns of Southeast Asian neighbors than it is for them to dismiss the concerns of Washington.